Denver: Government

-Denver is a consolidated city-county with a mayor elected on a nonpartisan ballot, a 13-member city council and an auditor.
-The Denver City Council is elected from 11 districts with two at-large council members and is responsible for passing and changing all laws, resolutions, and ordinances, usually after a public hearing, and can also call for misconduct investigations of Denver's departmental officials.
+Denver is a consolidated city-county with a mayor elected on a nonpartisan ballot, a 13-member city council, and an auditor.
+The Denver City Council is elected from 11 districts with two at-large council members and is responsible for passing and changing all laws, resolutions, and ordinances, usually after a public hearing.
+The city council can also call for misconduct investigations of Denver's departmental officials.
 All elected officials have four-year terms, with a maximum of three terms.
-The current mayor is Michael Hancock.
+The current mayor is Mike Johnston.

 Denver has a strong mayor/weak city council government.
 The mayor can approve or veto any ordinances or resolutions approved by the council, makes sure all contracts with the city are kept and performed, signs all bonds and contracts, is responsible for the city budget, and can appoint people to various city departments, organizations, and commissions.
-However, the council can override the mayor's veto with a nine out of thirteen member vote, and the city budget must be approved and can be changed by a simple majority vote of the council.
-The auditor checks all expenditures and may refuse to allow specific ones, usually based on financial reasons.
+The council can override the mayor's veto with a nine votes.
+The city budget must be approved and can be changed by a simple majority vote of the council.
+The auditor checks all expenditures and may refuse to allow specific ones, usually for financial reasons.

 The Denver Department of Safety oversees three branches: the Denver Police Department, Denver Fire Department, and Denver Sheriff Department.
 The Denver County Court is an integrated Colorado County Court and Municipal Court and is managed by Denver instead of the state.

 Politics

-While Denver elections are non-partisan, Democrats have long dominated the city's politics; most citywide officials are known to be registered with the Democratic party.
+While Denver elections are nonpartisan, Democrats have long dominated the city's politics; most citywide officials are known to be registered with the Democratic Party.
 The mayor's office has been occupied by a Democrat since the 1963 municipal election.
-All of the city's seats in the state legislature are held by Democrats.
+All the city's seats in the state legislature are held by Democrats.

 In statewide elections, the city also tends to favor Democrats, though Republicans were occasionally competitive until the turn of the millennium.
 The last Republican to win Denver in a gubernatorial election was John A. Love in 1970 by a narrow majority.
 Bill Owens in 2002 remains the last Republican governor to receive at least 40% of Denver's vote.
 The last Republican Senator to carry Denver was William L. Armstrong during his 1984 landslide.
-The last statewide Republican officeholder to carry Denver was Secretary of State Victoria Buckley in 1994 by 1.2% margin, who was at the time the highest ranking African-American Republican woman in the United States.
+The last statewide Republican officeholder to carry Denver was Secretary of State Victoria Buckley in 1994 by 1.2% margin; she was, at the time, the highest ranking African-American Republican woman in the United States.